Our Irvine Divorce Lawyers Explain the Rules Surrounding Legal Separation

 While divorces and legal separations are quite similar, there are a few primary differences to each type of action.
 For example, a divorce is granted even when one party objects to the action, while a legal separation requires that both parties consent to the agreement.
 As mentioned above, a divorce requires at least one of the spouses to have resided in California for a minimum of six months in order to file for a divorce, a requirement that does not exist for a legal separation.
 Finally, a legal separation is valid immediately upon signing, whereas there is a six-month waiting period before a divorce can be considered valid, even after the parties’ agreement has been entered by the court.

 Beyond those differences, however, the process for completing a legal separation versus a divorce are quite similar.
 Each party will be required to come to the table with a full view of their total assets and marital debt, and they will be equally divided unless a pre-nuptial or post-nuptial agreement exists.
 Similarly, the couple should plan to consider how they would approach a child custody or support arrangement, and the court will determine whether the arrangement is logical and assigns the greatest responsibility to the party that has served as the primary caregiver throughout the marriage.
-Similarly, the couples can agree to a n alimony arrangement that ensures each party’s lifestyle remains relatively unchanged.
-Generally speaking, Irvine divorce courts are quite flexible and largely allow couples to determine the terms of their legal separation, aiming to interfere as little as possible.
+Similarly, the couples can agree to an alimony arrangement that ensures each party’s lifestyle remains relatively unchanged.
+Generally speaking, Orange County divorce courts are quite flexible and largely allow couples to determine the terms of their legal separation, aiming to interfere as little as possible.

 The attorneys at Seastrom Tuttle & Murphy are eager to help their clients navigate their legal separation.
 Our accomplished divorce attorneys are well-versed in legal separation agreements and can advise whether a legal separation or a divorce are the best approach for your particular marriage or partnership.
-We understand that this is a challenging, emotional time for you and your family, and we aim to walk you through the process in a conscious manner.
+Our divorce lawyers understand that this is a challenging, emotional time for you and your family, and we aim to walk you through the process in a conscious manner.
 Call us today at 949-474-0800 to schedule your consultation.